Notes for HORACE PERCIVAL HART:

 NORWEGIAN SCENERY.
 An EXHIBITION of WATER COLOUR DRAWINGS,

-illustrating the most picturesque scenery of Norway, by PERCIVAL HART, will be opened on Monday, the 12th inst., till Saturday, the 17 inst at the Grand Hotel from 10 a.m. till 6 p.m.
+illustrating the most picturesque scenery of Norway, by Horace Percival Hart, will be opened on Monday, the 12th inst., till Saturday, the 17 inst at the Grand Hotel from 10 a.m. till 6 p.m.
 Admission on presentation of address card